 Today, anyone anywhere can capture feedback from the field and share it with their colleagues.
 Using no more than the smartphone in their pockets, salespeople can share real-life examples of challenges they received from prospects and how they overcome them.
 Reps can become valuable resources to one another, both up and down and across your corporate hierarchy.

-The ability to record, make simple edits and share lots of video is possible, but only with the right enterprise video platform.
-To get your sales force learning better with Panopto, contact our team to schedule a demo or start your free trial today.
+The ability to record, make simple edits and share lots of videos is possible, but only with the right enterprise video platform.
+To get your sales force learning better with Panopto, contact our team to schedule a demo today.